PierreTsia/discord-trad-bot/EN_INSTALL_GUIDE.md

 When a new version is available:
 1. Simply change the version number in `requirements.txt` on GitHub
 2. Push the change (commit + push)
-3. Railway will automatically update the bot
+3. Render will automatically update the bot

 ---